 Shinsekai channels New York's Manhattan to create a unique Osaka district that's replete with beer bars, noodle joints, and striking landmarks.

-Air New Zealand and ANA fly non-stop between New Zealand and Osaka.
+Air New Zealand fly non-stop to Osaka from New Zealand.

-The cheapest airline to fly to Osaka from New Zealand is Qantas Airways.
+The cheapest airline that flies to Osaka from New Zealand is Korean Air.

 Singapore Airlines is the best airline to fly from New Zealand to Osaka.
 For non-stop flights then Air New Zealand is the best.
 The best low-cost airline is Jetstar.